Estate Planning Lawyer in Sammamish

 Choosing an estate planning lawyer is about more than drafting documents.
 It is about finding a team that understands both the legal framework and the practical realities your family may face.
 At Kirschner Rychlick PLLC, we offer big law firm skills with the personalized service of a small firm.
 That combination allows us to handle straightforward plans and complex estates with the same level of care.

 Since 2010, our attorneys have focused on estate planning, estate litigation, and business law.
-We have advised clients in matters involving multi-million dollar disputes and intricate family and business structures.
+We have advised clients in matters involving multi-million-dollar disputes and intricate family and business structures.
 That background helps us identify potential problem areas early and design plans that work in real life, not just on paper.

 We are committed to value-driven decision-making.
 That means we work with you to prioritize what is most important, avoid unnecessary complexity, and stay mindful of cost.
 You can expect direct engagement with our attorneys, clear explanations of your options, and ongoing communication as your plan takes shape.
 For many clients, we remain long-term advisors, ready to adjust planning as families grow, businesses change, or laws evolve.